 In the above definition, we do not make explicit references to the initial conditions $U^i(x,0)$, $V^i(x,0)$ but we assume that admissible ($\cF_0$-measurable) initial data exists such that the above definition is viable.
-Contrary to the classical expected utility case, the forward performance process is an manager-specific input.
-Once it is chosen, the supermartingale and martingale properties impose conditions on the drift of the process.
+Contrary to the classical expected utility case, the forward performance process is a manager-specific input.
+Once it is chosen, the supermartingale and martingale properties impose certain conditions on the drift of the process.
 Under enough regularity, these conditions lead to the forward performance SPDE (see \cite{MusielaZariphopoulou2010,KarouiMrad2013}) which, in our case, reduces to a PDE with stochastic coefficients (see Proposition \ref{prop:BestResponses-n-playerGame-average-n-1-consumption} below).

 Since we are working in a log-normal market, it suffices to study smooth relative performance criteria of zero volatility (of the FPP map).
 Such processes are extensively analysed in \cite{MusielaZariphopoulou2010-space-time-monotone} in the absence of relative performance concerns.
 There, a concise characterisation of the forward criteria is given along necessary and sufficient conditions for their existence and uniqueness.
 In that setting, the zero-volatility forward processes are always time-decreasing processes.
 We point to the reader that this does not have to be case if relative performance concerns are present (see also \cite{geng2017passive,platonov2020forward}).
-Before proving the main result of the subsection, we make a standing assumption regarding the regularity of the FPP map. \begin{assumption} Assume that the partial derivatives $U^i_t(x,t),~U^i_{x}(x,t),~U^i_{xx}(x,t)$ and $V^i_{y}(y,t),V^i_{yy}(y,t)$ exist for all $t \geqs 0, ~x, y \in \bR,~\bP$-a.s.
+We now make a standing assumption regarding the regularity of the FPP map. \begin{assumption} Assume the partial derivatives $U^i_t(x,t)$, $U^i_{x}(x,t)$, $U^i_{xx}(x,t)$ and $V^i_{x}(x,t)$, $V^i_{xx}(x,t)$ exist for all $t \geqs 0, ~x > 0,~\bP$-a.s.